jimmyshultz/setlist_creator/README.md

 - **Paper-themed Background**: Setlist appears on a paper-like background for a realistic feel
 - **Drag and Drop Interface**: Intuitive drag and drop functionality to create and arrange setlists
 - **Song Bank**: Browse available songs to add to the setlist
-- **Real-time Updates**: See the total duration and song count as you build your setlist
+- **7-Song Limit**: Create the perfect setlist with exactly 7 songs
 - **Modern UI**: Clean, modern interface with smooth animations
+- **Artist-specific Links**: Support for URL parameters to create custom links for different artists/shows

 ## Getting Started